zulip/zulip/templates/zerver/for/open-source.md

 [hundreds of other tools](/integrations) right in Zulip.
 Topics give each issue its own place for discussion.

+### Keep your IRC

+Two-way integrations with IRC and Matrix, and one-way integration with Slack (get Slack messages in Zulip).

 ### Quality data export

 Our high quality [export](/help/export-your-organization) and